Ashekfeh/data-engineering-notes/Introduction to Data Engineering/Module 3/How to Gather and Import Data.md

 ---
 **Web Scraping/ Screen Scraping/ Web Harvesting** is used for downloading specific data from web pages based on defined parameters.
 It is Used for extracting data such as text, contact information, images, videos, podcasts & product items from a web property.

-#NOTE: **RSS feeds** are used for capturing updated data from online forums and news sites where data is refreshed on an ongoing basis.
+> [!note] #NOTE: **RSS feeds** are used for capturing updated data from online forums and news sites where data is refreshed on an ongoing basis.

 ## Sensor Data
 ---
 **Data Streams** are a popular source of aggregating constant streams of data flowing from sources such as *Instruments, IoT devices, Applications & GPS data from cars*.

-#NOTE: Data streams and feed are also used for extracting data from social media sites and interactive platforms.
+> [!note] #NOTE: Data streams and feed are also used for extracting data from social media sites and interactive platforms.

 ## Data Exchanges
 ---